-If you're building your own cookie consent tool or using a third-party tool, make sure you follow these best practices from both a technical and a compliance perspective.
+If you're building your own cookie consent banner or using a third-party banner, make sure you follow these best practices from both a technical and a compliance perspective.

 Before you can start tracking users with NextRoll, you need to ask for consent for NextRoll, specifically.
 In order to do that, you need some type of visual element on your site.
 This element needs to be unavoidable.
 Make sure that it isn't hidden and that its size and colors prevent it from blending into the background.

-Below is how we present the notice for sites using our NextRoll Cookie Consent Tool.
+Below is how we present the notice for sites using our NextRoll Cookie Consent Banner.

 Ideally, the content should be clear enough for any user to understand their options, which services and vendors are going to be tracking them, and why.